mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 #### Generator

-Generator also belongs to iterable dataset types, and it can be a Python's generator to return data until the generator throws a `StopIteration` exception.
+Generator also belongs to iterable dataset types, and it uses Python's generator type to return data until the generator throws a `StopIteration` exception.

-Example constructs a generator and loads it into the 'GeneratorDataset'.
+The example below constructs a generator and loads it into the 'GeneratorDataset'.

 ```python
 # Generator